 Permits for trapping on selected state-owned land can be purchased for $120.00 per unit.
-There are two units, one east and one west of the Connecticut River.
-The units include many of the state forests and wildlife management areas.
-Information on applying for permits, applicant requirements, and available properties can be obtained on the DEEP website at www.ct.gov/deep/hunting or by contacting the Wildlife Division at 860-424-3011.
+There are two units, one east and one west of the Connecticut River, which include many of the state forests and wildlife management areas.
+Information on applying for permits, requirements, and available properties is on the DEEP website at www.ct.gov/deep/hunting or contact the Wildlife Division at 860-424-3011.

 Furbearing animals for which there is an open trapping season may be taken by Box Traps, Live Traps, Deadfalls, Padded and Unpadded Metal Traps, Smooth Wire Traps, and Species Specific Traps subject to the following restrictions.

 Unpadded Metal Trap Restrictions